 Police officers enter the car and ask Loki for their tickets.
 He goes to materialize some tickets with his hand, but since he’s drunk, he makes fireworks instead.

-Loki and Sylvie fight the officers.
-Loki seems to be much stronger as a drunk.
+Loki and Sylvie fight the officers and Loki seems to be much stronger as a drunk.
 Maybe it’s just me.

 The fight ends when Loki gets tossed out of the train window.
 Sylvie realizes Loki still has the TemPad so she jumps out too.